bennyg123/entangle/README.md

 ## makeAsyncMolecule

-Same usage as `makeMolecule` except you pass in an async function and a default value as the second argument. ***It is important to note that the second argument must be passed in and not-null/not-undefined.***
+Same usage as `makeMolecule` except you pass in an async function and a default value as the second argument.

 ```jsx
 import { makeAtom, makeMolecule, useEntangle } from "@bennyg_123/entangle";